qiujihao19/Artemis/TRAIN_AND_VALIDATE.md

 ```

 ### data for validating
-- For video, videos and annotations for video qa, you can download from [Video LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/TRAIN_AND_VALIDATE.md) , we also provide the generated video clip feature, you can download from [Baidu Disk](https://pan.baidu.com/s/1vPZswad5auXlDrmV7JJpdg?pwd=lj8b).
+- For video, videos and annotations for video qa, you can download from [Video LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/TRAIN_AND_VALIDATE.md) , we also provide the generated video clip feature, you can download from [Baidu Disk](https://pan.baidu.com/s/1iRjfDdpXzEtnHybbcjLbDA?pwd=sn5z).
-- For Video-ChatGPT benchmark, you can download from [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/quantitative_evaluation/README.md), we also provide the generated video clip feature, you can download .
+- For Video-ChatGPT benchmark, you can download from [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/quantitative_evaluation/README.md), we also provide the generated video clip feature, you can download from [Baidu Disk](https://pan.baidu.com/s/1iRjfDdpXzEtnHybbcjLbDA?pwd=sn5z).

 ## Training
 Specify your `DATA_ROOT` according to the data preparation.